watson-developer-cloud/dialog-tool/README.md

 # Dialog Tool

-  The Dialog Tool enables you to edit and test the dialogs to be used with the IBM Watson [Dialog service][service_url].
+  The Dialog Tool enables you to create, manage, and interact with dialogs for the IBM Watson [Dialog service][service_url].

 Give it a try!
 Click the button below to fork into IBM DevOps Services and deploy your own copy of this application on Bluemix.